 Delhi police chief forms special cell to monitor 2020 riots investigation

-The order was issued after courts have repeatedly pointed out flaws in inquiry carried out by the police.
+The order was issued after courts have repeatedly pointed out flaws in the police inquiry.

 Delhi Police Commissioner Rakesh Asthana has formed a Special Investigation Cell to monitor the inquiry into the communal violence that hit the national capital in 2020, Bar and Bench reported on Thursday.

 At least 53 people had died and hundreds were injured amid clashes that had broken out between supporters of the Citizenship Amendment Act and those opposing it between February 23 and February 26 in North East Delhi.
-A majority of those killed were Muslims.
+The majority of those killed were Muslims.

 In several cases related to the violence, courts have pointed out flaws in investigations carried out by the Delhi Police.